 (Notice that, even as he tries to hide it behind a disinterested scholarly facade, Holland is a latter-day champion of Christianity—he is especially keen on claiming all the nice bits of Western civilisation for the faith.
 Christianity’s many historical crimes are explained away as not being really representative of its essence.)

 Dominion has been very influential since its publication, as perhaps most dramatically demonstrated by Ayaan Hirsi Ali’s citation of it last November as a reason for her conversion to Christianity.
-But, as West rightly notes, this sort of argument has a long history.
-And in its current form, it precedes Tom Holland.
+But, as West rightly notes, this sort of argument has a long history.1 And in its current form, it precedes Tom Holland.
 As Adam Wakeling writes in the Freethinker

-‘Perhaps no public figure has become more associated with this argument than Jordan Peterson.
-Peterson does not appear to believe in a literal supernatural being, but believes that the secular ethics of the modern west are based in Judeo-Christian values and it would be better if we acted as though the Christian God did exist.’
+Perhaps no public figure has become more associated with this argument than Jordan Peterson.
+Peterson does not appear to believe in a literal supernatural being, but believes that the secular ethics of the modern west are based in Judeo-Christian values and it would be better if we acted as though the Christian God did exist.

-New Theism, of course, is named in opposition to New Atheism.1 (I should say here that I pretty much consider myself an unreconstructed New Atheist.)
+New Theism, of course, is named in opposition to New Atheism.3 (I should say here that I pretty much consider myself an unreconstructed New Atheist.)
 West again: ‘Like New Atheism, [New Theism] largely involved unbelievers, and argued for the same western liberal tradition.’
 I think New Theism is broader than West allows here—for example, Theo Hobson, another of its champions, is a theologian (and, incidentally, Hobson’s arguments for New Theism precede 2017).
 West’s third clause is also questionable, not least given Sam Harris’s interest in Eastern spirituality, but it is broadly true.

 Where West really misunderstands the relationship between New Theism and New Atheism is in New Theism’s much narrower focus: it is concerned only, or at least mainly, with religion as a social phenomenon.
 The New Atheists were concerned with both of the really big questions about religion: its truth and its utility.
 True, there were differences of emphasis.
 Richard Dawkins was much more interested in the God hypothesis, and Christopher Hitchens in the evils of religion.
 But they all dealt with both questions, while the New Theists are only really bothered about one of them.
-Hobson himself recently put it thus in a review of a book called Coming to Faith Through Dawkins2:
+Hobson himself recently put it thus in a review of a book called Coming to Faith Through Dawkins4:

-‘This is the real flaw in New Atheism: it inherits a vague rational humanism that it has to pretend is natural, or common-sense.
+This is the real flaw in New Atheism: it inherits a vague rational humanism that it has to pretend is natural, or common-sense.
 It’s an important task of Christian apologetics to point this out, to insist that the moral assumptions of our culture have Christian roots.
 But most Christian apologists fail to focus on this and get bogged down in tedious arguments about first causes, and try to make a rational case for God, and even the historical likelihood of the resurrection.
 Most of these contributors take this approach, some citing the apologetics of William Lane Craig and Alister McGrath (who is this book’s co-editor).

 To my mind, this is deeply unhelpful.
 It sinks to Dawkins’ level.
 A wise apologetics is minimalist.
 It calmly exposes the moral muddles of rational humanists, their weak grasp of the history of ideas.
-But it doesn’t overstate the role of intellectual argument in belief.’
+But it doesn’t overstate the role of intellectual argument in belief.

 And this is telling.
-The God argument has been lost; all that is left is the argument from utility.
-The near certainty of God’s non-existence has been apparent since long before New Atheism3, but it now seems that the argument has been given up entirely.
+The God argument has been lost; all that is left is the argument from utility.5 The near certainty of God’s non-existence has been apparent since long before New Atheism6, but it now seems that the argument has been given up entirely.
 New Theism, then, is a rear-guard action, a desperate attempt to salvage religion even when its core has been gutted and even as the number of its adherents dwindles by the day.
 It is also an insult to the truly devout, for whom the truth of religion is very, even supremely, important.
-I have recently had the misfortune to have to endure The Cambridge Companion to Joseph Ratzinger, and the happily deceased pontiff often made that very clear.
+I have recently had the misfortune to have to endure The Cambridge Companion to Joseph Ratzinger, and the happily deceased pontiff often made that point very clear.

-Now, with the faith in tatters, the New Theists are often not even, or are barely, theists (and isn’t there something strangely postmodern about that?4).
+Now, with the faith in tatters, the New Theists are often not even, or are barely, theists (and isn’t there something strangely postmodern about that?7).
 And they now spend most of their time proclaiming that Christianity is fundamental to Western civilisation.
 In so doing, everything institutional Christianity ever opposed until it was beaten into submission—liberalism, secularism, gay rights, free speech, to name a few—are claimed for Christianity!
 This argument takes some chutzpah, I allow, but it is essentially the theology of the consolation prize—and a sign of continued decline rather than rejuvenation.

-An important exception to the above is Justin Brierley, a believing Christian apologist who tries to convince his readers of Christianity’s truth while also championing it in the fashion of Holland and the other New Theists.5 His latest book, The Surprising Rebirth of Belief in God: Why New Atheism Grew Old and Secular Thinkers Are Considering Christianity Again, is an explicitly New Theist text, and I am surprised West did not reference it.6 Of course, the popularity of any idea is no guarantee of whether it is correct or not, but I think Hobson and Brierley are simply the latest in a long line of people wrongly claiming that New Atheism is pretty much dead (see footnote 1 for a note on Jerry Coyne’s rebuttals of this oft-parroted critique, among other ones).
+An important exception to the above is Justin Brierley, a believing Christian apologist who tries to convince his readers of Christianity’s truth while also championing it in the fashion of Holland and the other New Theists.8 His latest book, The Surprising Rebirth of Belief in God: Why New Atheism Grew Old and Secular Thinkers Are Considering Christianity Again, is an explicitly New Theist text, and I am surprised West did not reference it.9 Of course, the popularity of any idea is no guarantee of whether it is correct or not, but I think Hobson and Brierley are simply the latest in a long line of people wrongly claiming that New Atheism is pretty much dead (see footnote 1 for a note on Jerry Coyne’s rebuttals of this oft-parroted critique, among other ones).
 The secularisation of the world, even in America, continues unabated, however much the New Theists wish otherwise.
-I do not think that New Theism will reverse this trend or have the public impact that New Atheism had in its heyday, but it is well capable of causing serious confusion (and perhaps worse7) nonetheless.8
+I do not think that New Theism will reverse this trend or have the public impact that New Atheism had in its heyday, but it is well capable of causing serious confusion (and perhaps worse10) nonetheless.11

-There is little point in me going into great detail on the very many flaws of Hollandaise Christianity9, since many others have done so already—and, I think, have done so decisively.
+There is little point in me going into great detail on the very many flaws of Hollandaise Christianity12, since many others have done so already—and, I think, have done so decisively.
 I will just recommend pieces by Nick CohenPeter Thonemann, and Gerard DeGroot in addition to the Wakeling piece mentioned above (and also Wakeling’s recent book Why the Enlightenment Matters: The shift in our thinking that made the modern world).
 The books of Charles Freeman—particularly The Closing of the Western Mind and The Awakening—are also fatal to Holland (I discussed this, among other things, in an interview with Freeman for the Freethinker).
 I also recommend looking through Richard Carrier’s website, for, even when not discussing Holland directly, he does refute many of Holland’s claims (e.g. on the supposed invention by Christianity of charity and the concept of dignity).
 I will allow myself one lengthy quote from Thonemann, though:

-‘Mr. Holland’s argument about the continuing legacy of Christian sensibilities involves selecting one particular winding strand of Christianity—the one that happens to terminate in our present-day value system—as the “real” one.
+Mr. Holland’s argument about the continuing legacy of Christian sensibilities involves selecting one particular winding strand of Christianity—the one that happens to terminate in our present-day value system—as the “real” one.
 Mr. Holland postulates a golden thread of Nice Christianity, directly linking Jesus’ teachings with the civil-rights movement, the end of apartheid, #MeToo and so forth.
 When large numbers of actual Christians between Paul and Pope Francis turn out to have subscribed to Nasty Christianity (butchering Albigensians, incinerating sodomites and suchlike), Mr. Holland blithely comments that “the Christian revolution still had a long way to run.”
-This argument—that everything Nice in our contemporary world derives from Christian values, and everything Nasty in the actual history of Christendom was just a regrettable diversion from the true Christian path—seems to me to run dangerously close to apologetic.’
+This argument—that everything Nice in our contemporary world derives from Christian values, and everything Nasty in the actual history of Christendom was just a regrettable diversion from the true Christian path—seems to me to run dangerously close to apologetic.

 Perhaps Wakeling puts it most concisely: ‘According to Genesis, God created man in his image – yet the morality of the Bible is not humanist.’
 (My emphasis.)
-Indeed—and it is very often anti-humanist, with its injunctions to slavery, rape, and genocide and its threats of eternal torture for nonbelievers.10
+Indeed—and it is very often anti-humanist, with its injunctions to slavery, rape, and genocide and its threats of eternal torture for nonbelievers.13

 Secular liberalism has spent centuries defanging Christianity (one of civilisation’s most noble achievements, though the task is still incomplete).
 Christianity did not inspire secular humanism—and least of all did institutional Christianity, which, as Freeman notes, became an imperial and authoritarian structure in the fourth century.
 Once it became dominant in that period, it did not challenge slavery or wealth inequality or militarism, nor did it do any of the other nice things that it should have done if its essence was as Holland says.
 On Holland’s thesis, the millennium and more of Christian supremacy should have produced a paradise of liberalism and democracy long before the Enlightenment arose.
 The emergence of secular modernity has other roots, many of which predate Christianity by a long time and most of which were almost pulled up by Christianity before they had produced even the tiniest of shoots.